With the rise of social media platforms, email marketing might sound old-fashioned. People tweet and…

 If you think keyword research is all about numbers, you would be wrong.

 Getting to know your ideal customer is essential for a successful SEO strategy.
 If you don’t know him, you won’t be able to predict how he’ll behave online.
+Knowing who they are will help you focus on the right keywords and eventually create content that people really want.

 You can start by asking yourself the following questions: